Things you might want to know about the Glass Academy and our studio.

 We base our color choices on the season.
 We rotate colors on a regular bases.
-As the glassblowing instructors we choose the colors for the evening at the discretion of the Glass Academy.
-Having done this for so long we have found that the colors some students would put together just don’t come out looking the best once the product has cooled.
-So, another reason we limit our color selection is so that you take home a piece that is color coordinated and beautiful.
+The glassblowing instructors choose the colors for the evening.
+Sometimes the colors students put together just don’t come out looking the best so we'll be sure to guide you on the perfect color combinations for your project.
+Rest assured, you will take home a piece that is color coordinated and beautiful! :)

-While we do acknowledge that many people take our experiences multiple times, select experiences are designed and timed for the Big Bubble Blow and one product.
-While we acknowledge you might want two items since they are so cool, the timing just doesn’t work out to do so.
-Check with your host for the day, if the class didn’t fill, you’re welcome to sign up, pay a reduced fee, and make another item.
+We acknowledge you might want two items since they are so cool, the timing might be perfect to do so!
+Check with your host for the day, if the class isn't 100% fill, you’re welcome to sign up, pay a reduced fee, and make another item.

 Or, take some time to experiment with the Big Bubble Blow process; we always have the time to sign you up for that.
-Blow the bubble small and perfectly round, or try to make it a grapefruit size vs. as big as you can.
+Blow the bubble small and perfectly round, or try to make it a grapefruit size or as big as you can!
 Remember, we are seasoned professionals, we make it look easy, but when you get the molten glass on the pipe anything can happen!
 It’s our job to make glassblowing fun for you and we're sure you'll have enjoy the process.

-It would be nice if you could show a more intricate piece being made during the class.
+Can you make a more intricate piece during the class?

 We call our classes "experiences", because we give you the opportunity to work with hot molten glass, but we do not teach you to become a glassblower.
 We want to provide the opportunity to discover, admire, and purchase beautiful products in our gallery for gifts, special occasions, and keepsakes.
 To host events and workshops for team building, and instill a love of this handcrafted Art in all those who cross our path.
 If you are interested in more than this, we suggest enrolling in an accredited college that teaches the fine arts or find a studio who can take you on as an apprentice.
-Glassblowing is a very expensive artistic art form and takes a lifetime to learn.
+Glassblowing is a very difficult artistic art form and takes a lifetime to learn.

-Why do you not offer tools for smaller hands or left-handers?
+Do you have tools for smaller hands or left-handers?

 One of the original founders of the studio is actually left-handed.
 While getting his training by an Italian Master, this particular Master said to him that he would not work with someone who didn’t work the glass with his right hands.
 It took weeks for Chris to adjust to blow right handed but in the end it paid off.
 The benches, tools, and shop layout is developed for people working with their right hands.

 Our instructors are trained to assist you in the creation of your glass item, and to recognize how to assist you.
 We’ve discovered if we let the student do more, sometimes the results are not the best.
 It’s simply a matter of skill level, and our ultimate goal is to help you create something you LOVE and are thrilled with.
 Our student-to-teacher work ratio on each piece is an ideal balance forged by trial and error over the years.
-If you let the instructor know you want to experience more shaping they can let you do more of the Big Bubble Blow.
+If you let the instructor know you want to experience more shaping they will let you do it.
+Just ask!
+Or take the Big Bubble Blow challenge!
 Instead of blowing the bubble large and crazy, they will challenge you to blow a small perfect one.
 Not so easy!!

-Our building is a warehouse, and as such it naturally gets cold in the winter.
-There’s not much we can do about it.
-So, we suggest bringing a sweater or light jacket to classes during the winter months, and have layers to work with.
+Our building is a warehouse, and it naturally gets cold in the winter, and warm in the summer.
+We suggest bringing a sweater or light jacket to classes during the winter months, and have layers to work with.
 Summer months, shorts are ok and plan on drinking plenty of water.